The-OpenROAD-Project/OpenROAD/README.md

 ### GPU acceleration
 The default solver for initial placement is single threaded.
-If you would like to enable GPU and use the CUDA solver, set `-DGPU=true` at compiling time.
+If you would like to enable GPU and use the CUDA solver, set `-DGPU=true` at cmake time.

+Also, remember to install CUDA Toolkit and proper driver manually.
+See https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

 ## Regression Tests